andrewgremlich/ai-freelance/SCRIPT.md

 Hello and welcome to my presentation!
 Thank you for coming!

 Today, I want to encourage Software Engineers everywhere to not be discouraged or stressed out with the rise of AI software.
-If anything, I want you to learn how to ride the wave of AI technology so that you can adapt just as fast as other AI-enabled software engineers and companies.
+If anything, I want you to learn how to ride the wave of AI technology so that you can adapt _correctly_ just as fast as other AI-enabled software engineers and companies.

 I'll share my first project as a freelance engineer and how I used AI tools, and, most importantly, how not to use AI technology.
 AI Technology is useful and impressive, but if it's misused it can hinder progress as a software engineer.

-I'll cover four key lessons.
+Subsequent to my story, I'll cover three key lessons.

 1. Learning the technology that you're developing with the assistance of AI.
 2. Leveraging AI technology in the most useful and beneficial why possible.